Rhamnolipids, Sophorolipids and Other

 6. Cellobiose Lipids

-A further cellobiose lipid is produced by the fungal biocontrol agent, Pseudozyma flocculosa, and has been shown to be 2‑(2',4'‑diacetoxy-5'-carboxy-pentanoyl)octadecyl cellobioside (flocculosin), the compound responsible for the antifungal activities of the organism.
+A further cellobiose lipid is produced by the fungal biocontrol agent, Pseudozyma flocculosa, and has been shown to be 2‑(2',4'‑diacetoxy-5'-carboxy-pentanoyl)octadecyl cellobioside (flocculosin), the fungicidal compound in the organism.
 Various other structurally distinct cellobiose lipids are produced by related species such as Cryptococcus humicola.

 7. Polymeric Exolipopolysaccharides